UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK103.md

     lcd.locate(1, 0);   //Row 1, Col 0
     lcd.printf("ELEC143");

-    // This is a variable (not an oject as it has no functions) that stores a whole number (integer) volatile int counter = 0;
+    // This is a variable (not an oject as it has no functions) that stores a whole number (integer) in memory
+    // (I used the keyword volatile to force it to use memory... long story and one for later) volatile int counter = 0;

     while (true)